robotmay/dcos-docs/1.10/administering-clusters/deploying-a-local-dcos-universe.md

     sudo curl -o /etc/docker/certs.d/master.mesos:5000/ca.crt http://master.mesos:8082/certs/domain.crt
     sudo systemctl restart docker
     ```

 1. Close the SSH session by typing `exit` or open a new terminal prompt tab.
 Repeat steps 28 and 29 on each agent node.

-1. To verify your success, log into the DC/OS web interface and open the **Universe** > **Packages** tab.
+1. To verify your success, log into the DC/OS web interface and click the **Catalog** tab.
 You should see a list of selected packages.
 Go ahead and try to install one of the packages.